etunni/julee/README.md

 ### Designer

-* Eduardo Rodríguez Tunni
+* Julián Rodríguez Tunni

 ### License

 Licensed under the [*SIL Open Font License, 1.1*](https://scripts.sil.org/OFL); you may not use this file except in compliance with the License.

-To contribute to the project contact Eduardo Rodríguez Tunni > edu@tipo.net.ar
+To contribute to the project contact Julián Rodríguez Tunni > juliantunni@gmail.com